 Optimal Multi-Board Assembly Placement with Object Smart Mates

 Ensuring the form and fit of multiple boards in an enclosure can challenge the most seasoned professional.
 Accurate 3D modeling gives you an intuitive way to picture and understand how your design will be manufactured and assembled.
 The problem gets worse when you start mixing traditional PCB and rigid-flex designs into a single assembly.
-Without insight into the complete multi-board assembly build, you have a better chance of finding a needle in a haystack than going to full-scale production on your first try.
+Without insight into the complete multi-circuit boards assembly build, you have a better chance of finding a needle in a haystack than going to full-scale production on your first try.
 Let’s take a look at optimizing component and board placement to facilitate enclosure fit.

 Defining Object Smart Mates